zilvinasu/blockchain-demo/README.md

 ## Running Application

-- In order to start the app, run: `pipenv run python api.py`
+- In order to start the app, run: `pipenv run python api.py --port 5000`
 - If everything is working fine, you should have a server listening on `5000` port

 ## API Endpoints